 Amy Poehler is an American actress, comedian, and writer.
 She gained television fame as a cast member on 'Saturday Night Live' and is probably best know for her role as Leslie Knope on the sitcom 'Parks and Recreation.'

-I listened to the audio version of this book, narrated by Amy Poehler.
+I listened to the audio version of this memoir, narrated by the author.
 The audio book also has 'cameos' from a handful of celebrities and dialog with Amy's family, friends, and colleagues.
 Thus there are snippets from Patrick Stewart, Carol Burnett, and Kathleen Turner as well as contributions from Seth Meyers (from Saturday Night Live), Michael Schur (showrunner of Parks and Recreation), and Amy's mom and dad.
 All this adds to the charm and humor of the book

 Amy talks about growing up in a Boston suburb (she demonstrates her original Boston accent - which is way earthier than that of of John F. Kennedy) and how she became interested in acting and improv as a youngster.
 Amy's first foray into improv was in grade school when she played Dorothy in 'The Wizard of Oz' and did 'a bit' with the dog who played Toto.
 Amy's rise to fame required a lot of hard work and practice/training with improv groups while she made rent by waiting tables.
 During these times Amy sometimes lived in shabby apartments in scary neighborhoods but she makes it all sound rather fun.
 Amy also notes that she met a lot of now famous comedians/actors during this time, some of whom became good friends and colleagues.